Radimal/marvelous-chestnut/src/pages/index.md

     subtitle: ''
     background: gray
     features:
-      - title: STAT Reports with Guaranteed Turnarond
+      - title: STAT Reports with Guaranteed Turnaround
         content: >
           Choose from 1Hour, 2Hour, and 48Hour - once you submit your turnaround
           time is guaranteed.
 Easy to read, delivered directly to your email and